 The present study was conducted in the Khammam district of Telangana state.
-There were 46 blocks in the Khammam district, in which two blocks were selected namely, the Kusumanchi and Nelakondapally considering the maximum cultivated area.
-In each block, two villages were selected based on the maximum area under cultivation.
-Accordingly, in the Kusumanchi block, Kusumanchi and Jujulraopeta were selected and in the Nelakondapalli block, Nachepalli and Cherumadaram villages were selected.
+There were 46 blocks in the Khammam district, in which two blocks were selected namely, the

+Kusumanchi and Nelakondapally considering the maximum cultivated area of paddy crop.
+In each block, two villages were selected based on the maximum area under cultivation of paddy crop.
+Accordingly, in the Kusumanchi block, Kusumanchi and Jujulraopeta villages were selected and in the Nelakondapalli block, Nachepalli and Cherumadaram villages were selected.
 In each village, thirty respondents were selected using proportionate random sampling, comprising a total of 120 paddy farmers as the sample.

 Utilization is defined as the act of putting something to practical and productive use.
 In this context, utilization is defined as the act of productive use of sources and channels of agricultural information by the paddy farmers.
-The utilization was measured on a five-point continuum scale, namely, very frequent, frequent, rare, very rare and no bearing scores of 4,3,2,1 and 0 respectively.
-The extent of utilization of each respondent was carried out by summing all scores obtained in all categories namely personal localite sources, personal cosmopolite channels and impersonal cosmopolite channels.
-Data was collected through a prestructured interview schedule.
-Mean percent score (MPS) was carried out by multiplying each respondent's score by hundred and divided by the maximum score obtained under each category of utilization.
+The utilization was measured on a five-point continuum scale, namely, very frequent, frequent, rare, very rare and no bearing scores of 4,3,2,1 and 0, respectively.
+The extent of utilization of each respondent was carried out by summing all scores obtained in all categories namely personal localite sources, personal cosmopolite sources, personal cosmopolite channels and impersonal cosmopolite channels.
+Data were collected through a pre-structured interview schedule.
+Mean percent score (MPS) was calculated by multiplying each respondent's score by a hundred and divided by the maximum score obtained under each category of utilization.